emmekappaa/MobileApp-Aso-Tracker/README.md

 docker compose up
 ```

-That's it — it starts Ollama, pulls `qwen2.5:7b-instruct` on first run, waits until the model is
+That's it: Docker starts Ollama, pulls `qwen2.5:7b-instruct` on the first run, waits until the
-ready, then runs a scan followed by the AI analysis. `settings.json` and `results/` are
+model is ready, then runs a scan followed by the AI analysis. `settings.json` and `results/` are
-bind-mounted into the `tracker` container, and the Ollama model is stored in a named volume so it's
+bind-mounted into the `tracker` container, and the Ollama model is stored in a named volume so it
-only downloaded once.
-For subsequent scans, once Ollama is already up:
+is downloaded only once.
+For subsequent scans, once Ollama is already running:

 ```bash
 docker compose run --rm tracker